 - 1 teaspoon fresh thyme

 - In a small bowl, whisk together all of the marinade ingredients.
 Place the chicken breasts in a shallow dish or Ziploc bag, cover with the marinade and toss to coat.
-Let marinate for a minimum of 1 hour but for up to 24 hours.
+Let marinate for 1 hour at room temperature.
+(You can also marinate the chicken in the fridge overnight, just be sure to let it come to room temperature for an hour before cooking).

 - Heat the olive oil in a large cast iron skillet over medium-high heat.
 Sear the chicken breasts for 3-4 minutes on each side or until there is a golden brown crust (you can shake off excess marinade before searing but don't wipe it all off as that's what gives you the flavorful crust).